zwiebert/tronferno-fhem/README.md

 ## Usage Examples for Fernotron FHEM module

-Please read the [english module help text](doc/sduino_fernotron.pod) for more information.
+Please read the [English module help text](doc/sduino_fernotron.pod) for more information.

 A SIGNALduino needs do be defined first.
 Fernotron requires is as I/O Device to connect to physical Fernotron devices via RF.